gordonguthrie/pometo/docs/technical_reference/operators_the_reciprocal_divide_operator.md

-# The Plus Operator ÷
+# The Reciprocal/Divide Operator ÷

 ## Monadic Use

-`÷` is a monadic operator that returns the reciprocal of the argument.
+`÷` is a monadic operator that returns the `reciprocal` of the argument.

 ```pometo
 ÷ 4 5 10